 The more their content is shared, the more people it will reach, and the more clicks they are likely to get.
 This will increase their website traffic, and some of those visitors will then go on to become customers.

 Another great way to use content as a marketing tool is as a ‘lead magnet’.
-We don’t particularly like the phrase, but we do like the concept.
+I don’t particularly like the phrase, but I do like the concept.

 You create useful content which people can access for free if they sign-up.
 This can be a PDF, an e-book, a training course, email content, a video, a podcast, a webinar or any other type of relevant content.